WVS Constitution & Bylaws

 3. Associate members:

-4. Adjunct members:
+4. Candidate members:

 • The process of election shall be the same as for active members.